Siracusa 16R Pickguard – Part 1

 I have redesigned the pickguard in my Siracusa 16R models.
 I extended it, substituted a slide switch for a smaller unit with several times larger life expectancy (mechanically and electrically) and changed the way it connects to the preamp board inside the guitar.
-I’ll show how I make them in several parts, and this is chapter one.
+[Note: I wrote this a few months ago, but it has changed since then to include the Enhanced Single Coil feature, explained here, pages 13 and 14.
+I have updated what follows to show these changes – April 6, 2024]

 These are the carbon cores that stiffen the pickguards: